WittawatSuw/audiobook-data-etl-gcp/README.md

 Audiobook Sales ETL Pipeline on GCP Workshop (Road to Data Engineer Course, DataTH School, 2023)

-● Developed an ETL pipeline on GCP using Apache Airflow, Python, Pandas, and PySpark to process over 2 million rows of audiobook sales transaction data.
+- Developed an ETL pipeline on GCP using Apache Airflow, Python, Pandas, and PySpark to process over 2 million rows of audiobook sales transaction data.

-● Extracted data from various sources, transformed it into an analysis-ready format, and loaded it into BigQuery.
+- Extracted data from various sources, transformed it into an analysis-ready format, and loaded it into BigQuery.

-● Applied data cleaning and validation procedures to ensure data quality and integrity for large-scale datasets.
+- Applied data cleaning and validation procedures to ensure data quality and integrity for large-scale datasets.

+- Designed and built interactive dashboards using Looker Studio (formerly Google Data Studio) to visualize key business insights, including Revenue by Country, Transactions by Country, Best-Selling Books, and Best-Selling Categories.